mzg220/MicahG-L.github.io/README.md

 This chart shows the percentage of undergraduate lehigh students enrolled, separated into the colleges they are enrolled in.
 The data is taken from Lehgih's Fall 2016 Institutional Profile.

 ![Undergrad_Enroll](https://github.com/MicahG-L/MicahG-L.github.io/blob/master/J24%20Day%205%20%25%20Chart.png?raw=true)

+## Timeline of Bill Gates and his founding of Microsoft

+This timeline shows the story of how Bill Gates became one of the earliest and best programmers in the world, going on to co-found Microsoft with Paul Allen at a young age.

+<iframe src='https://cdn.knightlab.com/libs/timeline3/latest/embed/index.html?source=1yYO0mgqG_Wq7CfEPCjl4uaJs9a7voPDsHS4ywfpRrYQ&font=Default&lang=en&initial_zoom=2&height=650' width='100%' height='650' webkitallowfullscreen mozallowfullscreen allowfullscreen frameborder='0'></iframe>